terrafirma2021/K-line-checksum-checker/README.md

 # K-line checksum checker
 The Checksum Validator is a Python script that allows you to verify the validity of data bytes by calculating checksums.
-It can handle multiple entries, and you can input them one after the other.
+It can handle multiple entries, and you can input them one after the other, or you can select a large chunk of frames and paste them in at once.
 The script calculates the checksum for each entry and provides a "Valid" or "Not Valid" result.
 Usage